 Our retreat center is operated by priests of the Legionaries of Christ community in Cupertino.
 We promote Catholic spirituality rooted in the Gospel, with special emphasis on Christ’s mercy.
 We offer confidential guidance, enlightening and energizing talks, seminars and retreats.

 We believe that faith and reason go hand-in-hand, and we strive to help answer difficult questions.
 We want our place to be a safe, comfortable and beautiful environment where guests will come to know the love of Christ through the experiences we offer here.
-Fr Timothy Lyons, LC is the retreat center Director, helped by an advisory board and team of volunteers.
+Fr Thomas Vendetti, LC is the retreat center Director, helped by an advisory board and team of volunteers.

 Fr Timothy Lyons, LC